HilmiGH/mywo-2024/README.md

 <b>MYWO: Make Your Work Organized</b> is a website builder app currently under development.
 It's a part of the Hackfest competition 2024.

 The primary objective of this app is to assist UMKM (Small and Medium Enterprises) and businesses in monitoring their social media marketing performance.
 The key features of the app include:
-- Sales dashboard
+- Sales Dashboard
-- Website builder
+- Website Builder
 - Inventory Management
 - Social Media Integration (Bulk Post)
 - Extra Service Subscription

-Our developer team consists of 4 members:
+We are the Miwu Team.
+We consist of 4 members:
 - Fahrul (Hacker)
 - Hilmi (Hacker)
 - Kentaro (Hustler)